Set up MySQL master-slave replication

 # mysql -u root –p mysql> UNLOCK TABLES;

-- Copy the database dump file to the slave server so it can be restored.
+- Copy the database dump file to the slave server so that it can be restored.
 You can use the scp command to accomplish this:

 scp /root/db_dump.sql [private-IP-of-db02]:/root/